 The JFI Board has adopted a written policy for approval of transactions since the beginning of the Company's fiscal year under consideration, or any currently proposed transaction, arrangement or relationship between the Company and its directors, director nominees, executive officers, greater than 5% beneficial owners of JFI common stock, and each of their respective immediate family members (each, a "Related Person"), where the amount involved since the beginning of the Company's fiscal year under consideration, exceeded or is expected to exceed \$120,000 in a single fiscal year, and the Related Person has a direct or indirect material interest in the transaction.
 The policy provides that after consultation with management, if a transaction is determined to be a related person transaction and requires further approval, the transaction will be discussed with the Chair of the JFI Board Audit Committee, who may review or approve the related person transaction in advance of the next scheduled JFI Board Audit Committee meeting, or request that the entire JFI Board Audit Committee review and approve the transaction.
-If the Chair of the JFI Board Audit Committee is the related person, then action must be taken by a majority of the disinterested members of the JFI Board Audit Committee or the disinterested members of the full JFI Board.
-Certain related persons transactions that are deemed pre-approved under the policy do not need to be submitted to the JFI Board Audit Committee for approval.
+If the Chair of the JFI Board Audit Committee is the related person, then action must be taken by a majority of the disinterested members of the JFI Board Audit Committee or the disinterested members of the full JFI Board Audit Committee or the disinterested members of the full JFI Board Audit Committee or the disinterested members of the full JFI Board Audit Committee for approved under the policy do not need to be submitted to the JFI Board Audit Committee for approved under the policy do not need to be submitted to the JFI Board Audit Committee for approval.